-Here are the elements you should keep in mind when creating your invoice template:
+Keep the following elements in mind when creating your invoice template:

 1. Invoice terminology

-This is not only for practical reasons, it’s a legal obligation for businesses in most countries.
+This is not only for practical reasons; it’s a legal obligation for business-to-business transactions in most countries.

 2. A unique invoice number

-Each invoice should have its own unique number, and your bookkeeping system should keep a record of the numbers used.
-Your customers will use your invoice numbers to keep track of payments on their end.
+Each invoice document should have its own reference number, and your bookkeeping system should keep a record of the numbers used.
+Your customers will use your invoice numbers to keep track of invoice payments on their end.